pnlong/cse15l-lab-reports/lab-report-2.md

 ![Example 1](./images/lab-report-2-ex1.png)

 Using this query calls the `handleRequest` method, which takes a `URI` object as an argument.
 This `URI` object holds the most recent request.
 Given the request `/add-message?s=Hello Friends!&user=Phillip`, `handleRequest` sees the path `add-message`, which tells the program to undertake a certain course of action, then checks to make sure the provided query `s=Hello Friends!&user=Phillip` is valid.
-After all of this happens, the `chat` instance variable of the `ChatHandler` class is updated with the new chat.
+After all of this happens, the `chat` instance variable of the `ChatHandler` class is updated with the new, correctly-formatted chat.

 ![Example 2](./images/lab-report-2-ex2.png)

 Using this query calls the `handleRequest` method as well, which, as mentioned previously, takes a `URI` object as an argument.
 Given the request `/add-message?s=ferrddaaaa buddy&user=Ferry`, `handleRequest` sees the path `add-message` and checks to make sure the provided query `s=ferrddaaaa buddy&user=Ferry` is valid.
-After all of this happens, the `chat` instance variable of the `ChatHandler` class is again updated with the new chat.
+After all of this happens, the `chat` instance variable of the `ChatHandler` class is again updated with the new formatted chat.

 ---